tomascupr/recsys-lite/docs/runbook.md

 ### Update Process

 1. Worker polls for new events every `INTERVAL` seconds (default: 60)
-2. New events are retrieved from the incremental data directory
+2. New events are gathered from DuckDB as well as the incremental Parquet drop directory
-3. Events are converted to a sparse user-item matrix
+3. Events are converted into a sparse matrix aligned with the trained user/item mappings
+4. Previously unseen users are appended to the mapping and persisted alongside the model artifacts
-4. User factors are updated with `partial_fit_users`
+5. User factors are updated with `partial_fit_users`
-5. New item vectors are added to the Faiss index
+6. New vectors for existing catalog items are added to the Faiss index; items missing from the trained mapping are logged for the next retrain

 ### Starting the Worker